Young People and Marijuana Use

 The passage of Prop 64 marked a big step forward in a 20 year long process of legalization and represented a huge win for the primarily white-owned legal marijuana industry.
 However, for many of those whose lives were damaged by the War on Drugs, the legalization of marijuana presents a painful contradiction.
 The very product that separated and impoverished families of color is now creating wealth for mostly white entrepreneurs and investors, a population relatively untouched by the War on Drugs.

 Policymakers owe a debt to the black and brown communities that were disproportionately impacted during the Drug War and should dedicated the new wealth generated by legal marijuana represents to repair some of the harm.
 Marijuana tax revenues represent an opportunity for our society to reinvest in children and youth in the communities most damaged by criminalization.
-These revenues can support prevention, education and treatment to reduce marijuana use among youth and to provide early mental health services and other forms of preventative services to children.
+These revenues can support youth development, prevention, education and treatment to reduce marijuana use among youth and to provide early mental health services and other forms of preventative services to children.